 Image Search vs. Text Search in eCommerce

-At Tagalys, we extract text data from the product catalog to start data enrichment, hence we are biased towards text-based tagging 🙂
+At Tagalys, we extract text data from the product catalog to start data enrichment.
+Hence we are biased towards text-based tagging 🙂

-This is because, our engine relies on text data that is usually available in various parts of the product catalog and unlike image recognition we do not need any training data (vast sums), to reach a 90% accuracy in auto generating tags.
+This is because our engine relies on text data that is usually available in various parts of the product catalog.
+Unlike image recognition we do not need any training data (vast sums), to reach a 90% accuracy in auto-generating tags.

 The second question is how much of an added benefit will the retailer have in terms of engagement/conversion/revenues by auto extracting tags from images?
 As mentioned below, costs for such a high accuracy image extraction engine are higher than text tagging, leading to higher prices for the customer.

 The costs for an image recognition company are not only acquiring vast volumes of images to build a database but also the time it takes them to create this database as that impacts the NPV of cash on hand.
 As our costs are lower, these savings are passed on to you, the customer.

-But if your problem statement is to auto extract tags from images as there is no content, then a visual recognition engine is what you need, provided it has been previously trained with millions of images in the same vertical.
+But if your problem statement is to auto-extract tags from images as there is no content, then a visual recognition engine is what you need, provided it has been previously trained with millions of images in the same vertical.

 That being said, we recently worked with a jewelry retailer who switched from an Image Recognition to Tagalys recommendations and realized cost savings in monthly fees and higher revenues driven by better conversion from our recommendation engine.

 Image recognition is also confined to verticals where there is enough data to improve the auto tag accuracy levels.
 If they need to be applied to any other features of eCommerce, then a personalization engine has to be built on top of the existing visual/image recognition engine.

-This is also because incorrect data can negatively impact SERP score, as the content displayed on any listing page is based on the text data behind the product.
-Hence while we have seen good data from the catalog itself, adding an image based system to identify tags in verticals like fashion, can extract additional data that can be leveraged by Tagalys.
+This is also because incorrect data can negatively impact the SERP score, as the content displayed on any listing page is based on the text data behind the product.
+Hence while we have seen good data from the catalog itself, adding an image-based system to identify tags in verticals like fashion, can extract additional data that can be leveraged by Tagalys.